radiantlogic-v8/documentation-new/documentation/cfs/03-user-roles.md

 ![](media/settings-general-4.png)

+A tenant administrator can also disable access requests for applications for the entire tenant.
+To do so, toggle the "Disable User Access Requests" option in the **Others** tab.
+When this setting is enabled, users who do not have access to any applications under this tenant will not see the “Request Access” option.
+This tenant-wide setting takes precedence, meaning even if individual applications have “Disable access requests” unchecked, users will still be unable to request access to any of the tenant applications if the tenant-level setting is enabled.

 ### Messaging Service

 CFS supports [Twilio](https://www.twillio.com) as a messaging service for delivering passcodes to users.
 If this is enabled, users will be able to receive their passcode via text message or phone call.
 You must have your own Twilio account to configure CFS.